G3N7/MonJobs/README.md

 ## Roadmap
 ### Milestone Code (*Achieved 6/8*)
-Get all services exposed via code API's functional with usecase based integration tests.
+Get all services exposed via code API's functional with use-case based integration tests.

 ### Milestone REST
 Get all of the services exposed via http resource/verb strategy using a master api key.